heche-psb/fossiler/README.md

 (((Alismatales,(Pandanales,Dioscoreales)),Acorales),(((Trochodendrales,Buxales),Proteales),(Aquilegia_coerulea_ap1,Aquilegia_coerulea_ap2)));
 ```

 Species names should be joined by underlines.
-Note that it's allowed to append `_ap1` and `_ap2` in the end of a species name to create the starting tree file for WGD dating using `wgd v2`.
+Note that it's allowed to append `_ap1` and `_ap2` at the end of a species name to create the starting tree file for WGD dating using `wgd v2`.

 There will be 5 output files as below.